nguyentrungduc134/AWS_openshift/README.md

    ```

 3. **DNS Configuration**
- Here's an updated section for **DNS Configuration**, considering the use of Route 53 for the public hosted zone without registering the domain name upfront and later migrating to a different provider:

 ---

-#### **DNS Configuration**

       For OKD installation on AWS, a domain is required for accessing the cluster.
 You can use **Amazon Route 53** to create a public hosted zone for DNS management.
 Here's how to handle this setup: